Understanding Adam’s Decolonial and Social Justice Framework in Field Education

 Hi, my name is Tina Odu.

 My name is Eleanor Hogan.
-We're social work apprentices pursuing bachelors and social work in the United Kingdom.
+We're social work apprentices pursuing bachelors in social work in the United Kingdom.
 Welcome to the Decolonised and social work Field Education podcast.

-Through this podcast, we invite you to think about how we can decolonize social work, field education.
-We've heard about social justice from the very start of our social.
+Through this podcast, we invite you to think about how we can decolonise social work, field education.
+We've heard about social justice from the very start of our social work.

 Training.
 In fact, before we even started our training, we were expected to know the concept of social justice and human rights and reflect this in our application and interviews.